The official blog of the Lung Institute.

 If you decide to live at an area with higher altitude levels, it is important to constantly monitor blood oxygen levels, or blood oxygen saturation, so that you know if you need to use supplemental oxygen.
 Supplemental oxygen is generally recommended when blood oxygen saturation levels drop below 90 percent.

 A press release from the University of Colorado Denver reported that, in a study conducted by professors from the School of Medicine’s Altitude Research Center, University of Colorado and Harvard School of Global Health, generally those living in areas with higher altitude levels have a longer life expectancy than those living at lower levels.
 However, some socio-economic factors, including, among other things, pulmonary disease, completely eliminate any benefits of living at high altitude levels.
 While many prefer to live in areas of higher altitude levels, there are no health benefits for those living with lung disease.
 The key to living a healthy, stress-free life at a high altitude is constant monitoring and symptom management.

 In all actuality, living in an area with high altitude predisposes lung disease sufferers ages 65-68 for a higher mortality rate or heart failure, as reported by the European Respiratory Journal.
 Because of this, it is generally recommended that those with pulmonary disorders avoid living in places with high altitude.

 Alternative Options for those with COPD

 Life can be difficult when living with a lung disease like COPD.
 If you must be in an area with high altitude, constant monitoring and supplemental oxygen are instrumental for maintaining a healthy lifestyle.
-Some patients have also seen an increased quality of life after undergoing stem cell therapy.
+Some patients have also seen an increased quality of life after undergoing cellular therapy.
 If you or a loved one is suffering from a lung disease, contact us today at (800) 729-3065 to see if you qualify.